macbre/phantomas/README.md

 CSS analyzer provides the following metrics:

-* cssLength: length of analyzed CSS file (including comments and whitespaces)
+* length: length of analyzed CSS file (including comments and whitespaces)
 * selectorsTotal: total number of selectors (`.foo, .bar` counts as two)
 * selectorsPartsTotal: total number of selectors parts (`ul > .bar > a` counts as three)
 * declarationsTotal: total number of properties defined in CSS file